 The emphasis of the club is development — preparing riders to succeed in open races.
 Expert coaching is free to members.
-The club looks to hold forums for tips on training, nutrition and other topics of interest to cyclists.

 Everyone interested in bicycle racing and riding is welcome to join CRCA.
-There are a number of sub-teams within the club but membership in CRCA does not require belonging to a sub-team.
+There are a number of sub-teams within the club, but membership in CRCA does not require belonging to a sub-team.
 In fact, new members are encouraged to initially race without joining a sub-team.
 Free CRCA coaching is available to help one’s entry into the sport.

 For more experienced riders, sub-teams give members an opportunity to race using team tactics.
 Club team competitions exist for the A, B and Women’s fields, and riders compete for their sub-teams in open races.
 The sub-team system has encouraged innovation and several very prestigious elite teams, including Lipton, HotTubes and Sakonnet, originated within CRCA.